Iron horse trail

 Is it safe?

 Brandon is a Wilderness First Responder, certified in First Aid and CPR, and a Certified Hike Leader in Ontario.
 Your safety though is still first your responsibility.
 Please familiarize yourself with our Informed Consent, and bring up any concerns or accommodations you require to ensure your own safety.
 Our Informed Consent Form, amongst other items, outlines the unique risks of Adventure Therapy including physical risks, crossing roads together, interactions with wildlife and the public, and no guarantee of confidentiality in this form of therapy given the public spaces we use.
 You will be emailed the online links to these forms to be completed prior to your first session.

 Unless it is unsafe, our session together will go ahead in all forms of weather!
 Ponchos, boot covers, and umbrellas available upon request.
 The reason we hike in all weather is that challenging and uncomfortable situations are often the moments where breakthroughs can happen.
 This is the time to practice life skills and conversations that can make a difference.

 It is important for you to speak with your healthcare provider to determine if walking outside is safe for

 you to participate in.
-Please let Brandon know of any concerns you have, or accommodations we can take to make our time safer.
-In case of emergency, Brandon will determine the safest actions given the circumstances.
+Please let your therapist know of any concerns you have, or accommodations we can take to make our time safer.
+In case of emergency, your therapist will determine the safest actions given the circumstances.

 What will the session be like?